Grenadingue/messy-politics/mess-pool/trump-tracker.md

 ### Trump Tracker's rethoric break-down

 ## Who
+About twenty-five people have been involved into project's development according to the [contributors list](https://github.com/TrumpTracker/trumptracker.github.io/graphs/contributors).
+A community has been involved into project's disscussions and data gathering.

 Donald John Trump, the 45th President of the United States of America is targeted by this solution.

 ## What